cakephp/phinx/docs/migrations.rst

             }
         }

-"On delete" and "On update" actions are defined with 'delete' and 'update' options array.
-Possibles values are 'SET_NULL', 'NO_ACTION', 'CASCADE' and 'RESTRICT'
+"On delete" and "On update" actions are defined with a 'delete' and 'update' options array.
+Possibles values are 'SET_NULL', 'NO_ACTION', 'CASCADE' and 'RESTRICT'.

 We can also easily check if a foreign key exists: